How can wearing a mask reduce COVID-19 transmission?

-N95 respirators should be prioritised for health workers and hospital staff.
+Hygiene promoters are not healthcare workers or hospital staff, for whom N95 respirators are a priority.
+However should be prioritised for health workers and hospital staff.

-Surgical masks should be prioritised for symptomatic individuals, those caring for or in close proximity COVID-19 cases, and high risk individuals who may be more vulnerable to COVID-19 (people older than 60 years, people with pre-existing medical conditions).
+Medical masks should be prioritised for symptomatic individuals, those caring for or in close proximity COVID-19 cases, and high-risk individuals who may be more vulnerable to COVID-19 (people older than 60 years, people with pre-existing medical conditions).

-Hygiene promoters do not fit into either of the above categories but are at higher risk than the general population and could put others at risk, especially in settings where physical distancing may be difficult.
+Hygiene promoters do not fit into either of the above categories but are at higher risk for SARS-CoV-2 infection than the general population and could put others at risk, especially in settings where physical distancing may be difficult.

-Hygiene promoters should be encouraged to wear fabric masks if the hygienic use conditions described below can be met and maintained.
-If these hygienic use conditions cannot be maintained then fabric masks should not be used by hygiene promoters.
+Hygiene promoters should be encouraged to wear medical masks if the hygienic use conditions described below can be met and maintained.
+If these hygienic use conditions cannot be maintained, then fabric masks should not be used by hygiene promoters.

 Below we describe the rationale behind each of these recommendations.